Carole Lesley: Later life and death

-However, Associated decided to end her contract, which devastated her and she disappeared from the public eye.
-She subsequently lived in a semi-detached house overlooking New Barnet station in north London, but by 1973 was described as "a deeply depressed, once beautiful woman, still haunted by a glamorous past".
+Lesley instead married Dalling in 1964; Lesley told an interviewer at the time, "I wanted to be a good actress but now I am prepared to face the fact that I was only mediocre.
+I will now try to be a good housewife instead".
+Lesley subsequently had two sons with Dalling and lived in a semi-detached house overlooking New Barnet station in north London, but by 1973 was described as "a deeply depressed, once beautiful woman, still haunted by a glamorous past".